drippdropp/cruby_heron/README.md

 # cruby_heron

-Just a little practice with the Ruby C API.
+Heron's Formula C-extension using the Ruby C API.
 This repo contains a C-extension for Ruby which contains two methods:
 - verifies that a triangle is legitimate (verify_triangle)
 - computes the area of a triangle using Heron's formula (heron)

+Naturally all work on this was done using my personal Emacs distribution, [Aether Emacs](https://github.com/drippdropp/aether-dot-emacs).

 ## Compilation